Hamza-coder3011/holbertonschool-hbnb/part1/High-Level Package Diagram.md

 3. **Persistence Layer**

 The persistence layer is responsible for all operations related to data and the database.
-It ensures the reading, writing, and updating of data while adhering to the storage structure using Data Access Objects.
+It ensures the reading, writing, and updating data while adhering to the storage structure using Data Access Objects.

 ***Note :***